mtlynch/mtlynch.io/content/posts/building-first-homelab-rack/index.md

 TODO: Table of contents

 Six years ago, I built my [first home server](/building-a-vm-homelab-2017/).
-I often had several programming projects running at once, and I was tired of
+In a given week, I generally worked on four or five programming projects, and I was tired of restarting a bunch of services whenever I had to restart my main Windows desktop.
+I built a second PC running Linux, and I designated that as my home server.
+Whenever I wanted to do software development, I created a virtual machine on that server and accessed it remotely over SSH.

-Over the years, I've gotten more into the homelab scene and added custom NAS, firewall, and more advanced switches.
+That first server served me well, so over the years, I've gotten more into the homelab scene and added custom NAS, firewall, and more advanced switches.
 And I work with Raspberry Pis so I had several Raspberry Pis everywhere.

-My wife has expressed frustration at how we never clean certain parts of my office because of all the wires.
+My wife has expressed frustration at how I never clean certain parts of my office because of all the wires.
 I felt like, "It's not that many wires."
 And then I really looked and realized, it's kind of a lot of wires.

 TODO: Photo of wires